 - Add in the onion and saute until softened, about 3 minutes.
 Add in the garlic and stir for 30 seconds until fragrant.

-- Stir in the flour until lightly browned, about 1 minute.
+- Stir in the flour until cooked off and lightly browned, about 1 minute.

-- Add in the potatoes, half-n-half, vegetable stock, clam juice, white pepper, thyme, and bay leaves.
+- Add in the potatoes, half-n-half, chicken stock, clam juice, Old Bay, white pepper, thyme, and bay leaves.